wang-jingyi/wang-jingyi.github.io/_pages/service.md

 #### Reviewer

 - IEEE Transactions on Software Engineering
-- IEEE Tranactions on Dependable and Secure Computing
+- IEEE Transactions on Dependable and Secure Computing
 - IEEE Transactions on Neural Networks and Learning Systems
-- IEEE Tranactions on Realibility
+- IEEE Transactions on Reliability
-- IEEE Tranactions on Network Science and Engineering
+- IEEE Transactions on Network Science and Engineering
 - Information Fusion
 - Science of Computer Programming
 - Information and Software Technology